NaturalHistoryMuseum/scratchpads.org/about/why/create.md

 Create your own site
 ====================

 **Create your own website to connect, work with and share your data.
-Build a virtual community based on a your specific or wider research field**
+Build a virtual community based on your specific or a wider research field.**

 Signing up for a Scratchpad is free, quick and simple!
 No knowledge of website creation is required and your site can cover any aspect of natural history (a taxonomic group, a geographical area, club or society, journal, etc).